newwayland/blog/content/post/gilt-issues-considered-harmful/index.md

 When the Bank of England withdrew Gilts from the market via QE, leaving in place the alternative Bank Reserves, the price of other assets went up.

-Since more income is paid on Gilts than on the alternative bank reserves, the price of private assets is lower than it otherwise would be without this state-backed intervention in the market for money.
+When Gilts are issued other private assets fall to a lower price than they otherwise would be.
+This is because more income is paid on Gilts than on the alternative bank reserves,

 That may sound like a great idea, but high prices attract competition and more production of assets, which then lowers prices